Emilea Zingas: 2022–2023 season: Debut of Zingas/Kolesnik

-Zingas/Kolesnik made their international debut in December 2022 at the 2022 CS Golden Spin of Zagreb, where they won the bronze medal.
+Zingas/Kolesnik made their international debut in December 2022 at 2022 CS Golden Spin of Zagreb, where they won the bronze medal.

 After winning gold in November 2022 at the U.S. Ice Dance Final to qualify for the 2023 U.S. Championships, the team entered a dance field more open than normal due to presumptive national silver medalists Hawayek/Baker being absent due to health issues.
 Zingas/Kolesnik unexpectedly placed third in the rhythm dance, less than a point ahead of Zagreb gold medalists Carreira/Ponomarenko, who had erred on their twizzles.
 After the free dance, Carreira/Ponomarenko had squeaked ahead overall by 0.32, but Zingas/Kolesnik stood on the podium as pewter medalists, a noteworthy achievement in a team's first season.
-Zingas called the whole week "surreal."
+Kolesnik said of the new partnership "I think we've got a match."